-The above hospital system employer has achieved health screening participation rates above 90%, which has led to year-over-year improvement rates for employees who discovered they had at-risk biometric values and improved their values the subsequent year.
+Figure 2 illustrates year-over-year improvement rates for employees who discovered they had at-risk biometric values and improved their values the subsequent year.
 Many improved enough to move out of the "at-risk" category!
-These health improvements began with participation in a biometric screening.
+These health improvements began as a result of participation in a biometric screening.